Dave-team/Knowledge-base/Principles.md

 - Reflect on the day
 - Practice gratefulness
 - Visualise yourself as the person you want to be and use affirmations

-Weekly (e.g. Sundays)
+- Relax

+### Weekend routines
+Running errands
+- Cleaning
+- Groceries
+- Looking after plants
+- Laundry

 Planning
 - Fun things to do this week & booking these
 - Friends to meet this week & texting them to meet
 - Longer term things to do and booking these (gigs, holidays, etc.) Goal = experiences.

+Reflection & Development
 - Work on and plan six fundamentals in life
 - Set goals for the week (journal)
 - Review performance against performance last week (journal)

+Self care
-- Pick up a new hobby to explore – draw, badminton, learn a language
+- Practice my hobbies or try a new hobby and see how I get on.
+Get to know yourself
 - Meet with friends

+Overall
+- Do some work/reading in a social environment - e.g. coffee shop
+- Sunday afternoons could be Reddit catchups
+- Weekends are to spend a bit more on food as well - trips to the local veg stores, fish mongers, butchers, bakers
+- Spend more sit down time with e.g. a book
+- Generally spend more time reflecting

 Monthly
-- Set goals for the month
+- Set goals for the month ahead.
 - Review performance against goals month before (journal)
 - Review life admin and take actions accordingly
 - Am I living the life that I want to be living?
 Have I done some amazing things this last month?